Fantail: Breeding

 Fantails are territorial and aggressively defend their territories from conspecifics (other members of the same species) as well as other fantail species and other flycatchers.
 Within the territory the female selects the nesting site, these sites are often close to the previous year's nest.
 Breeding responsibilities, nest building, incubation and chick feeding, are shared between both sexes.

 The nest, a small cup of grass stems neatly bound together in spider silk, takes around 10 days to construct.
 Many species incorporate a trailing tail into the base of the nest; this possibly breaks up the shape of the nest, although little other effort is made to conceal the nest.
 To compensate for the high visibility of the nest fantails will aggressively defend their chicks from potential predators.

 Female fantails will also distract a potential predator by appearing to be injured and luring the predator away from the nest.
 While the female is pretending to be injured the male may continue to attack the predator.
 In spite of this fantails have a generally low nesting success.

 Species

-Based on the IOC's listing as of June 2021:
+Based on the IOC's listing as of December 2023, the genus contains 61 species: